miguelmota/miguelmota.github.io/content/blog/checkpoint-git-commit-objects-to-ethereum-and-verify-with-merkle-proofs.md

   // ...
 ```

-After concatenating to the proper format, the data must contain prefixed with the *commit* label followed by the length of the data to generate the commit hash:
+After concatenating to the proper format, the data must contain prefixed with the *commit* label followed by the length of the data to generate the commit id hash:

 ```solidity
   // ...